Slesa/launchy/Launchy_QT/readme.txt

-For beta release:

-Low priority:
-.
-Can get rid of extra data (e.g. icon info) in alternatives item's if I clear the items after options exits .
-Append to file plugin or .bat file or something
-.
-Confirmation on Alt+F4
-.
-Recompile 4.3.2 to include more options

 2.0+:
 .
 Add memory for runny/launchy (rebuild/exit/etc..)
 .
 Add a plugin for open with etc..

-For beta:
+For 2.0 Final:
 Easy stuff -
 	.
-Add thanks to Tyler for graphics stuff in manual
+Add thanks to Tyler for graphics stuff on webpage Hard stuff -
 	.
-Remove debug messages from controly
-	.
-Update file properties (version info)
-	.
-Escape '#' char for web searches?
-Replace # with %23

-Hard stuff -
-	.
-Debug controly version to find out which dll is causing problems .
 Hitting tab from the dropdown when selecting a file should extend the file

-Medium stuff -
+Done for beta 1:
 .
-Save relative location on screen, not pixels

-Done for beta 1:
+Thanks to Tyler Sticka for Launchy's beautiful new skin and icon!
 .
 If hotkey pressed to hide Launchy when options are open, Launchy would close when you exited the options dialog.
 Fixed.
 .
 Added tooltips for alternative items
 .
 Bring the font back?
 Greek fonts seem to have problems